microsoft/typechat.net/README.md

 * JsonTranslator and Schemas:
   * Sentiment: the simplest example that demonstrates JsonTranslator and other core features
-  * CoffeeShop1: Natural language ordering at a coffee shop
+  * CoffeeShop: Natural language ordering at a coffee shop
   * Calendar: Transform language into calendar actions
   * Restaurant: Order at a pizza restaurant